 Job Chapter 31

 As Job became more forceful in his pursuit of being cleared of false accusations, he intensified the claim that he was innocent, comparatively speaking, and demanded justice.
 In situations where an individual was innocent, he would attest to it by taking an oath before the king or a deity.
 This procedure found among Job’s neighboring nations was often protocol for court procedures.
 The repeated “If … let” statements amount to the terms of the oath: “If” tells what Job might have done wrong; “let” describes a curse which could result.
-He accepted the curses (the “let” statements through the chapter), if he deserved them.
+He accepted the curses (the “let” statements throughout the chapter), if he deserved them.
 This represented Job’s last attempt to defend himself before both God and man.
 In terms of purity (verse 1), sin in general (verses 2-3), truth (verse 5), covetousness (verse 7), marital faithfulness (verse 9), equity (verse 13), compassion (verses 16-21); materialism (verses 24-25), false religion (verses 26-27), love for enemies and strangers (verses 29-32), secret sin (verses 33-34), and business relations (verses 38-40).
 Job had no pattern of sin.
 He asked God to answer him (verse 35), and to explain why he suffered.
 Finally, he appeals to God to be the judge: if what he has claimed for himself is not true, let God pronounce the consequences (verses 35-40).

 Job 31:1 “I made a covenant with mine eyes; why then should I think upon a maid?”